 You will only need a small piece of wood for it.
 It will be an excellent project to start with if you’re a beginner.
 No complicated measurements or designs required.

 Another project that is perfect for beginners is wooden bookend.
 These bookends are also simple to make and quite useful.
+You can get pretty creative on the design with these.

 A rustic candle holder will bring a nice warm vibe into any home.
 It’s a slight level up from the beginner level, but it will open you up to new skills that you can acquire like carving for instance.